dart-lang/sdk/README.md

 ## Info API

 [AllInfo][AllInfo] exposes a Dart representation of the `.info.json` files.
-You can parse the information using `AllInfo.parseFromJson`.
+You can parse the information using `AllInfo.fromJson`.
 For example:

 ```dart
 import 'dart:convert';